-In most instances, "law" is referring to the law of the enacting state.
-Section 7 is the exception; in that section, "law" would address the general law on the subject of declarations because the provision encourages interpretation to achieve uniformity in the law.
+- exception; in that section, "law" would address the general law on the subject of declarations because the provision encourages interpretation to achieve uniformity in the law. - 3

-- 2. A "record" includes information that is in intangible form (e.g., electronically stored) as well as tangible form (e.g., written on paper).
-It is consistent with the Uniform Electronic Transactions Act and the federal Electronic Signatures in Global and National Commerce Act (15 U.S.C. § 7001 et seq.). - 3.
-The definition of "sign" is broad enough to cover any writing containing a traditional signature and any record containing an electronic signature.
+2. A "record" includes information that is in intangible form (e.g., electronically stored) as well as tangible form (e.g., written on paper).
 It is consistent with the Uniform Electronic Transactions Act and the federal Electronic Signatures in Global and National Commerce Act (15 U.S.C. § 7001 et seq.).

-SECTION 3.
+- 8 9 3.
+The definition of "sign" is broad enough to cover any writing containing a traditional 10 signature and any record containing an electronic signature.
+It is consistent with the Uniform 11 Electronic Transactions Act and the federal Electronic Signatures in Global and National 12 Commerce Act (15 U.S.C. § 7001 et seq.). - 13 - 14 SECTION 3.
 APPLICABILITY.
-This [act] applies to an unsworn declaration by a declarant who at the time of making the declaration is physically located within the boundaries of the United States.
+This [act] applies to an unsworn declaration by a - 15 declarant who at the time of making the declaration is physically located within the boundaries - 16 of the United States. - 17